|Course Listing||Graduate Handbook (Cognition & Perception)||Graduate Handbook (Social)|

 3. The Final Stretch

 Signing up for Graduation: There are three GSAS graduation dates each year in January, May and September and the GSAS procedures and schedules for each are described here.
 You must arrange to graduate through Albert at least three months before the degree date (check with the Academic Affairs staff or check the GSAS Submitting Your Dissertation page for the exact date).
 If there is any chance you will finish in time please sign up.
 If it has been some time since you signed up for graduation, it is always a good idea to check with Degree and Diploma (x84260).
-Do not wait until the last week to check on this.
-Many students have not been eligible to graduate when they planned because they were not on the graduation list.

 4. The Finish

 Orals Package.
 The Academic Affairs Office, based on the date of your defense, prepares an "Orals Package" which contains all the necessary forms for the committee's signatures.
-This package must then be picked up by the sponsor on the day of the orals - not before.
+This package must then be picked up by the student or sponsor on the day of the orals - not before.
 It is then returned to the department office immediately after the orals.
-(When you later submit your final, revised copy of the dissertation to the Academic Affairs Coordinator, your Orals package will be brought to the Degree & Diploma Office.)
+(When you later submit your final, revised copy of the dissertation to the Academic Affairs Office, your Orals package will be brought to the Degree & Diploma Office.)

 The Defense.
 The dissertation and oral defense must both be approved by at least 4 of the 5 members of the full committee.
 There are almost always additional minor revisions that are suggested in the dissertation draft as a result of discussions during the defense, and sometimes major revisions are required.
 Minor revisions are typically approved by the sponsor, but major revisions should be approved by a subset of two or more committee members.